 DO NOT REMOVE HEALTH INSURANCE

 You may be healthy now, but you are only one serious accident or illness away from catastrophic medical bills.
-To see also : Third stimulus check: What these financial gurus say you should do with the money.
+To see also : Straight Answers to Your Investing Questions.

 If you do not have access to health insurance through work, check the Affordable Care Act exchanges at HealthCare.gov.
 Premiums have been reduced for most people this year, and coverage may be free for many, including people receiving unemployment benefits this year.